loader image

 NORTH & SOUTH TWIN & CAPTAINS ROCK

-Strong currents bring with them teams of schooling fish and with superb visibility the atmosphere on the reef at North Twin is breathtaking.
-Hard corals have seen damage from the rise in water temperature but soft corals adorn the reef and bring vibrancy.
+Strong currents around these granite islands bring with them groups of schooling barracuda, hunting tuna and mating cuttlefish.
+With often clear visibility the atmosphere on the reef at North Twin is breathtaking.
+Healthy Gorgonian sea fans can be admired at depth, while soft corals adorn the reef and bring plenty of vibrancy and colour.

 BLACK ROCK